Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Trinh, the project needs to prioritize investment in a number of areas that are Vietnam's strengths, such as information technology, artificial intelligence, data science, etc. because Vietnam has invested a lot but the current development is still not commensurate with its potential.

-For fields with weak enrollment, there should be specific mechanisms and changes in the way of communicating to learners.
+For fields with weak enrollment, there needs to be specific mechanisms and changes in communication methods to learners.

 Mr. Trinh said that this field has been discussed a lot in the past, but there needs to be a plan for training in the semiconductor industry, avoiding the race to train, creating for society a human resource to work in jobs with low value.